API Endpoints Reference

 Start a new blob upload.
 Returns 202 Accepted with a Location header pointing at the upload

-session, or 201 Created when the blob is already available (see digest / mount below).
+session, or 201 Created when the blob is already available or was uploaded by this request

 Query parameters: